cerbero90/dto/README.md

 ```

 In the example above, `$data` is an array containing the properties declared in the DTO and `PARTIAL` is a flag that let the DTO be instantiated even though it doesn't have all its properties set (we will see flags in more detail later).

+Keys in the array `$data` can be either snake case or camel case, the proper case is automatically detected to match DTO properties.

 ### Declare properties